flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 - `Validators.ip()`: Checks if the field contains a properly formatted `Internet Protocol` (IP) address.
 It may check for either `IPv4`, or `IPv6` or even for both.
 - `Validators.url()`: Checks if the field contains a properly formatted `Uniform Resource Locators` (URL).
-- `FormBuilderValidators.email()`: Checks if the field contains a valid email.
+- `Validators.macAddress()`: Checks if the field is a valid MAC address.
-- TODO [ ] `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.

 ### Numeric validators